th3oth3rjak3/snake/README.md

 # snake
-A snake game written with the bevy game engine.
+A snake game written with the macroquad.